Saving for College: How ‘Superfunding’ Could Supercharge Your College Fund

 Earnings on nonqualified withdrawals are subject to federal income tax and may be subject to a 10 percent federal tax penalty, as well as state and local income taxes.
 The availability of tax and other benefits may be contingent on meeting other requirements.

-The return data presented is based on an average Wealthfront high net worth client with a liquid net worth greater than $1 million.
-Such average high net worth Wealthfront client has a risk score of 7.5 for a static, i.e., non-529 glide path, investment plan.
-The 529 glide path investment plan with approximately equivalent risk (as measured by average volatility) is risk score 9.0, which has an average expected return of 4.7% over 18 years, assuming the reinvestment of dividends and other earnings.
+The return data presented is based on an average Wealthfront high net worth client.
+The average Wealthfront high net worth investor has a liquid net worth greater than $1 million and a risk score of 7.5 for a static investment plan, i.e., without a glide path.
+The 529 glide path investment plan with approximately equivalent risk (as measured by average expected volatility) is risk score 9.0, which has an average expected return of 4.7% over 18 years.